 - Bosch has a range of pyrolytic self-cleaning ovens and ones with ‘HotAir’ Eco modes, aimed at energy efficiency, especially with baking.

-Bosch was a clear winner, rated five stars for overall satisfaction in our 2017 ovens review.
-Customers loved Bosch ovens for their performance, reliability, functionality, design, ease of cleaning, and not to mention value for money.
-Even though customers were spending a fair bit, they clearly saw their oven as an investment.
-Seeing as ovens are often in the home for 10+ years, not scrimping on the purchase price may actually save you in the long run.
+Bosch was a clear winner, rated five stars for overall satisfaction in our 2018 ovens review.
+Customers loved Bosch ovens for their performance, reliability, functionality, design and ease of cleaning.
+Despite paying high prices for a Bosch oven not scrimping on the purchase price may actually save you in the long run as ovens are often in the home for 10+ years.
 Our full ovens report can be found here.

 Vacuum Cleaners – Miele